About the Foundation

 Strategic Funding Lead, Oral Health

-Anne-marie is a passionate advocate for oral health in Aotearoa.
+Anne-marie affiliates to Waikato Tainui and is a passionate advocate for oral health in Aotearoa.
 She has over 10 years of experience in the oral health sector, working as a dental assistant, oral health therapist, and the Initiative Lead for Pou Waka Niho tautahi via the Waikato DHB.
 In her previous role, Anne-marie was responsible for developing and implementing a range of oral health programs for tamariki and rangatahi.
 She is also a strong advocate for cultural safety in oral health, and has worked to ensure that oral health services are accessible and inclusive for all.

 Robyn Langlands